Ethernet

 To change the temporary MAC address and store it in the file system, please follow these steps:

-• Create a file /etc/systemd/network/20-eth0.network.
-Systemd will use the setting in this file to override the generated address.
+• Create a file /etc/systemd/network/20-eth0.network. systemd will use the setting in this file to override the generated address.

 • Edit the configuration file and insert the following configurations: